A topic from the subject of Literature Review in Chemistry.

 Environmental Applications:

 Inorganic chemistry plays a vital role in addressing environmental challenges.
-New inorganic materials are developed for water purification, waste treatment, and air pollution control.
+New inorganic materials are being developed for water purification, waste treatment, and air pollution control.
 Advanced analytical techniques enable the monitoring and remediation of environmental contaminants.

 Future Directions: